jbox-web/ajax-datatables-rails/README.md

 end
 ```

-Very useful with https://github.com/vedmack/yadcf to provides values for dropdowns filters.
+Very useful with https://github.com/vedmack/yadcf to provide values for dropdown filters.

 ### Setup the Controller action